supertuxkart/stk-website/wiki_untranslated/Installing_Tools.md

 Blender must be used for karts and objects, and produces better results than the SuperTuxKart track editor for tracks.

-{%popup_info Newest Blender versions may not yet be compatible with the SuperTuxKart Blender scripts.
+{%popup_info After a major update, Blender versions may not yet be compatible with the SuperTuxKart Blender scripts.
 Check the [minimum requirements section](https://github.com/supertuxkart/stk-blender#user-content-supertuxkart-blender-addons) to see which Blender versions are compatible.
 If necessary, [older Blender versions can be found here](https://www.blender.org/download/lts/).%}

 #### Installing SuperTuxKart Blender Scripts